 All mosques faced Mecca after 624AD

 The Qur’an mainly addresses polytheists

-Muhammad is the last prophet
+Muhammad is the last and greatest prophet

 The Qur’an confirms the Bible